 Extra Level Support for Heart or Lung Failure

-Baylor University Medical Center at Dallas is not only home to the busiest adult extra corporeal membrane oxygenation (ECMO) program in North Texas, but also home to the region’s only ECMO Deployment Program.
+Baylor University Medical Center is not only home to the busiest adult extra corporeal membrane oxygenation (ECMO) program in North Texas, but also home to the region’s only ECMO Deployment Program.

 ECMO uses advanced technology to provide temporary blood circulation and respiratory support in cases of life-threatening heart or lung failure, while these organs recover from injury, illness or a surgical procedure.
 It also can be used as a life-supporting, short-term bridge to heart transplantation or lung transplantation.
 ECMO technology both provides needed oxygen to the blood (lung/respiratory support) and helps circulate it throughout the body (heart/circulatory support).